nghorbani/amass/README.md

 ![alt text](github_data/datasets_preview.png "Samples of bodies in AMASS recovered from Motion Capture sequences")

 AMASS is a large database of human motion unifying different optical marker-based motion capture datasets by representing them within a common framework and parameterization.
  AMASS is readily useful for animation, visualization, and generating training data for deep learning.

-Here we provide a tools and tutorials to use AMASS in your research projects.
+Here we provide tools and tutorials to use AMASS in your research projects.
 More specifically:
-- Following the recommended splits of data by AMASS we provide three non-overlapping train/validation/test splits.
+- Following the recommended splits of data by AMASS, we provide three non-overlapping train/validation/test splits.
 - AMASS uses an extended version of [SMPL+H](http://mano.is.tue.mpg.de/) with [DMPLs](http://smpl.is.tue.mpg.de/downloads).
 Here we show how to load different components and visualize a body model with AMASS data.
 - AMASS is also compatible with [SMPL](http://smpl.is.tue.mpg.de) and [SMPL-X](https://smpl-x.is.tue.mpg.de/) body models.